Who We Work With

 Our partnerships turn into genuine personal friendships – forged over time, mainly with tea and sometimes with vodka.
-But, we don’t ask those we work in partnership with to change their daily schedule or to put on an ‘act’.
+We never ask those we work in partnership with to change their daily schedule or to put on an ‘act’.
 We know the stresses and the strains they face.
 We know their strengths and weakness.
 We know their likes and dislikes.
-As part of this, we don’t stop working with families just because their circumstances change … instead, we look at alternative ways in which we can work with them.
+Our support goes further than just paying for accommodation.
+Our experiences are put together in a way that benefits and supports rather than disrupts lives and for each visit, we give what we call a sustainable payment for time and services.
+As part of our philosophy, if the circumstances of our partners change, we don’t stop working with them.
+Instead, we look at alternative ways in which we can work with and support them and this can include designing new tour routes or experiences as well as providing interest-free loans.

 Byamba – Gobi Oasis Tree Planting Project.
 If you’ve planted a tree, she’ll remember exactly where it is planted.
 Gobi Oasis is her lifelong passion.
 Learn more here – https://www.eternal-landscapes.co.uk/tree-planting-project-in-mongolia/